Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 - What does fear of loss look like?
 - What changes after intimacy?
 - What changes after conflict?
-- What changes after apology?
+- What changes after an apology?
 - What changes after trust is established?
 - What changes after the character admits desire, love, or emotional dependence?

-If the answer is "nothing changes," the bot usually stagnates.
+If the answer is "nothing changes," the bot will usually stagnate.

 ---